keystone-enclave/keystone/docs/source/Getting-Started/Tutorials/Build-Enclave-App-Hello-World-Native.rst

 which finally prints the string from the eapp.

-For more details on the ocall interface and passing data between the eapp and host, see TODO link.
+For more details on the ocall interface and passing data between the eapp and host, see :doc:`edge calls</Keystone-Applications/Edge-Calls>`.

 Modifying the eapp print
 ------------------------